 - Call the Federal Trade Commission at 1-877-382-4357 or go to their online form.

-- File a police report in your local area.
+- File a police report with local law enforcement in your area.